Kailey Brennan

 At the heart of Kailey’s practice lies a unique blend of Eastern wisdom and Western techniques, offering you a truly integrative health experience:

-- Osteopathic Assessment: Precision diagnostics to understand your body’s unique needs
+- Osteopathic Assessment and Palpation Methods: Precision diagnostics to understand your body’s unique needs, leading to improved results and longer-lasting symptom relief

 - Acupuncture: Minimally invasive techniques to stimulate your body’s natural healing processes